Henrysylvia/henrysylvia.github.io/README.md

 •	Hybrid and electric vehicles show growing demand: Certain regions demonstrate strong interest in sustainable vehicle options, signalling a shift toward low emission models.

-•	Fuel type and transmission influence sales classification: Automatic vehicles—especially petrol and hybrid—are more commonly associated with higher sales classifications, suggesting a preference for convenience and performance.
+•	Fuel type and transmission influence sales classification: Automatic vehicles, especially petrol and hybrid, are more commonly associated with higher sales classifications, suggesting a preference for convenience and performance.

 •	A few top models drive most of the sales: A small number of models contribute a large share of total sales, making them central to BMW’s global revenue.